Woman arrested, accused of trying to abduct multiple children in Virginia Beach store

 VIRGINIA BEACH, Va. – Police in Virginia Beach arrested a 30-year-old woman for allegedly trying to abduct multiple children at a store.

-She was also accused of trying to fight adults that were with the children she was trying to abduct, police said.
+She was also accused of trying to fight adults that were with the children she was wanted to abduct, police said.

 Patricia Sharifa Metz has been charged with two counts of attempted abduction and four counts of simple assault.